 Visiting Cameroon, situated in West Africa, is like visiting many African countries in one.
-For starters, while English and French are the predominant languages depending on where you are, there are 230 other languages and multiple ethnicities.
-Travelling region to region you’ll find vastly contrasting terrain with rain forests, desert plains, mountains, plateaus and beaches.
+For starters, while English and French are the predominant languages depending on where you are, there are 230 other languages spoken in the country and multiple ethnicities.
+Travelling region to region, you’ll find vastly contrasting terrain with rain forests, desert plains, mountains, plateaus and beaches.
 The weather is equally diverse.

 Her mother is a subsistence farmer and a single parent of seven girls of which Evelyn is the fourth born.
 Evelyn’s father passed away when she was very young.
 Times were tough but there was always food in the house and plenty of love to go around.